-The Board of Directors of Simon Property Group, Inc. and The Partners of Simon Property Group, L.P.:
+The Board of Directors and Stockholders of Simon Property Group, Inc.:

-We have audited the accompanying consolidated balance sheets of Simon Property Group, L.P. and Subsidiaries as of December 31, 2007 and 2006, and the related consolidated statements of operations and comprehensive income, partners' equity and cash flows for each of the three years in the period ended December 31, 2007.
-Our audit also included the financial statement schedule listed in the Index at Item 15.
+We have audited the accompanying consolidated balance sheets of Simon Property Group, Inc. and Subsidiaries as of December 31, 2007 and 2006, and the related consolidated statements of operations and comprehensive income, stockholders' equity and cash flows for each of the three years in the period ended December 31, 2007.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and schedule based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audits.